Orange Mint Infused Water

 Ingredients

-• 10-12 item fresh mint leaves for light top infusion
+• 10 –12 fresh mint leaves for light top infusion; added with the water and orange slices

 Method